-- b.
-For buildings in the VC2 zone, the required step-backs must be provided above the third story, or for buildings less than (3) stories at a building height of forty-four (44). - c.
-For the limited purposes of determining the applicable step-back requirements, if an abutting property is within a VC2 or VC3 district it shall be deemed to be in such Overlay District and not the underlying zoning district. - d.
-Buildings must meet the upper story step-back requirement along any lot line abutting a residential district. - e.
-Exceptions. - i.
+- c.
+For the limited purposes of determining the applicable step-back requirements, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district. - d.
+Buildings must meet the upper story step-back requirement along any lot line abutting a residential district.

+e.
+Exceptions.

+- i.
 Buildings are exempt from the upper story step-back requirement along the rear lot line for any portion of the building where the lot depth is less than seventy (70) feet, except when the rear lot line abuts a residential district. - ii.
-Any portion of the half-story set back more than twenty-five (25) feet from any lot line is exempt from the upper story step-back requirement, except when the lot line abuts a residential district. - 7.
-Affordable Housing Bonus - a.
-Except as modified herein, the provisions of Section 5.11 Inclusionary Zoning shall apply in the VCOD. - b.
+Any portion of the half-story set back more than twenty-five (25) feet from any lot line is exempt from the upper story step-back requirement, except when the lot line abuts a residential district.

+7. Affordable Housing Bonus

+- Except as modified herein, the provisions of Section 5.11 Inclusionary Zoning shall apply in the VCOD. - b.
 Bonus.
 To increase the supply of affordable housing, beyond the requirements within Newton's Inclusionary Zoning Ordinance, the following building height and building footprint increases are allowed within the VC2 and VC3 zones byright, subject to the dimensional requirements of Sec.
 9.2.5 and other development and design standards of Sec.
 9.2.6:

 Building Dimensional Standards VCOD Zone VC2 VC3 Building Height in Stories, (max.)
 4.5 5.5 Pitched Roof, Building Height in Feet, (max.)
 71' 84' Flat Roof, Building Height in Feet, (max.)
 69' 82' Building Footprint, (max.)
 12,500 sf 17,500 sf c.
-Standards
+Standards i.
 To utilize the affordable housing bonus in the above table, a development must fully comply with the provisions of Section 5.11, except the number of inclusionary units required shall be as follows:

 Number of Inclusionary Units Required

 Project Type Rental Ownership

-Tier 1 (# of units) 25% 25%
+Tier 1 (% of units) 25% 25%

-Tier 2 (# of units) N/A N/A
+Tier 2 (% of units)

 Area Median Income (AMI) 50-80% 80%

 - ii.
-The portion of the building within 50' of a lot line abutting a Residential District may not increase the number of stories or height. - iii.
-For the limited purposes of determining the affordable housing bonus requirements, if an abutting property is within a VC2 or VC3 district it shall be deemed to be in such Overlay District and not the underlying zoning district.
+The number of stories or height of any portion of the building within 50' of a lot line abutting a residential district may not be increased. - iii.
+For the limited purposes of determining the affordable housing bonus requirements, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district.